saritasa-nest/saritasa-forge-admin/docs/NAVIGATIONS.md

 To display currently selected item in select input when navigation reference is used you have to override `Equals` and `GetHashCode`.
 It is restriction of `MudBlazor` library.
 See code of `Custom converter` section [here](https://www.mudblazor.com/components/select).
+It is not necessary for displaying navigation collection.

 ```csharp
     public override bool Equals(object? obj)